raganwald/raganwald.github.com/_posts/2015-05-11-javascript-classes.md

 [OCaml]: https://en.wikipedia.org/wiki/OCaml
 [C++]: https://en.wikipedia.org/wiki/C%2B%2B

 That being said, there really is no one definition of "object-oriented."
-For one thing, there is no one definition of "object:"
+For one thing, there is no one definition of "object."

 ### objects